 So far, the Americans have been more likely to answer “no”.

 West Virginia senator Joe Manchin has angered many in his Democratic Party with a plan to speed up energy permits.
 He would set a two-year target for environmental reviews and a 150-day statute of limitations on court challenges.
 (The average review takes four-and-a-half years, costs $4.2 million and is 600 pages long.
-I’ve argued the reforms don’t go far enough, and the two-year “target” should be turned into a deadline.)
+I’ve argued the reforms don’t go far enough, and the two-year “target” should be made into a deadline.)

 Toads put geothermal plant on hold